TrueBlocks/trueblocks-core/src/tools/ethName/README.md

 `ethName` provides a very simple, poorly-done method by which to keep track of 'real life' names and their associated Ethereum addresses.
 While the tools needs a lot of work, it has come in handy as we've been writing **quickBlocks**.
 Eventually a feature such as this will be replaced with ENS (or an equivalent), but in the mean time, `ethname` works well to help you remember who is associated with which addresses.

 A very useful way to use of this tools is to feed its output into another command-line tool's input.
-For example, you could make a command such as:
+For example to following command would open the [etherscan](http://etherscan.io) website to the transactions associated with Fred's address:

     ethname -a 'FredJones' | ethscan

-which would open the [etherscan](http://etherscan.io) website with the address associated with Fred's address(es).

 #### Usage